-As time passes and life changes, wills are often revised to update the beneficiaries, change names or addresses, or revise an executor or guardian of minor children.
+As time passes and life changes, wills are often revised to update the beneficiaries, change names or addresses, or revise the executor or guardian of minor children.
 Understanding how to alter or revoke a will is essential, and failure to correctly change or cancel your Will can cause confusion during the probate process.
 At Pedder, Hesseltine, Walker & Toth, LLP, we understand that estate planning is never a one-time affair.
 Our attorneys are prepared to advise you on whether a codicil or full restatement would be best for your situation.

-Codicil to Will- What Is It and What You Need to Know
+Codicil to Will - What Is It and What You Need to Know

 A codicil is a document that must be attached to the original Will and also observe the same formalities as the original.
 This creation of this very short document is ideal for making small changes to a Will.
 Revoking or invalidating your Will requires a complete rewrite, which may be preferable for more complex cases.
 In order for a new Will to have legal effect, a codicil must be formally executed just like the original Will.
 If executed correctly, the codicil will become a part of the Will.